-Each Fund is part of the Vanguard group of investment companies, which consists of over 200 funds.
-Each fund is a series of a Delaware statutory trust.
+The Fund is part of the Vanguard group of investment companies, which consists of over 200 funds.
+The fund is a series of a Delaware statutory trust.
 The funds obtain virtually all of their corporate management, administrative, and distribution services through the trusts' jointly owned subsidiary, Vanguard.
 Vanguard may contract with certain third-party service providers to assist Vanguard in providing certain administrative and/or accounting services with respect to the funds, subject to Vanguard's oversight.
 Vanguard also provides investment advisory services to certain Vanguard funds.
 All of these services are provided at Vanguard's total cost of operations pursuant to the Fifth Amended and Restated Funds' Service Agreement (the Agreement).

-Vanguard was established and operates under the Agreement.
 Vanguard employs a supporting staff of management and administrative personnel needed to provide the requisite services to the funds and also furnishes the funds with necessary office space, furnishings, and equipment.
+Each fund (other than a fund of funds) pays its share of Vanguard's total expenses, which are allocated among the funds under methods approved by the board of trustees of each fund.
+In addition, each fund bears its own direct expenses, such as legal, auditing, and custodial fees.